Skip to main content

 • history timeline components

-• translations
+• translations of the dashboard itself

 The final release (expected Q3 2025) will also include much more extensive documentation & guides.